Unified Patent Court: Language of the proceedings

-Proceedings before a local or regional division will generally take place in the local language of the local or regional division, in an official language of the EPO (English, German or French) if the local or regional division has designated such a language, or in the language in which the patent was granted (English, German or French) if the parties and the panel all agree.
-Before the central division, proceedings will take place in the language in which the patent was granted (English, German or French).
-The proceedings before the Court of Appeal will generally proceed in the language used before the Court of First Instance, or in the language in which the patent was granted (English, German or French) if the parties all agree.
+Proceedings before a local or regional division generally take place in the local language of the local or regional division, in an official language of the EPO (English, German or French) if the local or regional division has designated such a language, or in the language in which the patent was granted (English, German or French) if the parties and the panel all agree.
+Before the central division, proceedings take place in the language in which the patent was granted (English, German or French).
+The proceedings before the Court of Appeal generally proceed in the language used before the Court of First Instance, or in the language in which the patent was granted (English, German or French) if the parties all agree.

 Court fees

-To finance its budget, the UPC's own financial revenues will notably comprise Court fees, which have been fixed by the UPC's Administrative Committee.
+To finance its budget, the UPC's own financial revenues notably comprise Court fees, which have been fixed by the UPC's Administrative Committee.